OpenSPP/documentation/_sources/explanation/social_registry.md.txt

 3. **Information sharing.** A complete data overview is developed by bringing together citizen-provided data and integration with systems including National IDs, CRVS and disability registries.

 4. **Eligibility assessments.** Clear criteria, formats and indicators are applied to support transparent and standardized {term}`eligibility` assessments for social protection programs.
 Specific criteria can be used to identify and target vulnerable groups, such as pregnant women, children, or individuals with disabilities.
-Households can be ranked based on the assessment of their needs and conditions, commonly through the application of a poverty-scoring method such as {term}`proxy means test`.
+Households can be ranked based on the assessment of their needs and conditions, commonly through the application of a poverty-scoring method such as {term}`proxy means testing`.

 5. **{term}`Decentralized` eligibility determination.** Lists of potentially eligible households or ranked lists of all households can be shared with individual program implementers or decentralized counterparts, and adapted to local contexts and needs.